Dysport Injections – Benefits, Cost & Side Effects

 Another key factor is the cost of Dysport compared to Botox.
 Dysport is approximately 1/3 the cost of Botox; however, it is also 1/3 the strength.
 This means you will need about three times as many units of Dysport to get the same results as you would with one unit of Botox.
 As a result, the cost of Dysport treatment will likely end up being similar to Botox.

 If the cost is more than you can pay all at once, ask your doctor about payment plan options.
-For financing options and tips, please read the article about patient financing.
-For pricing information related to other treatments, read an overview of plastic surgery costs.

 About the Reviewer of This Article